bryanpaget/bryanpaget.github.io/README.md

 # bryanpaget.com

 This is my personal homepage, hosted on GitHub Pages at [bryanpaget.com](https://bryanpaget.com).
 It's a lightweight, single-page site — a link-in-bio style card that points to my profiles across the web and showcases a selection of my projects.
-The page is plain HTML/CSS/JS with no framework, featuring a muted greyscale-and-gold aesthetic, a dark/light theme toggle, and a fully responsive layout.
+The page is plain HTML/CSS/JS with no framework, featuring a simple classic serif design and a fully responsive layout.

 ## Structure

-- `index.html` — the entire site, with inline styles and the theme-toggle script
+- `index.html` — the entire site, with inline styles and a small script for the footer year
 - `img/` — avatar and photo assets referenced by the page
 - `.github/workflows/jekyll-docker.yml` — builds the site on push to `main` via a Jekyll container (the page is static, so Jekyll passes it through)
 - `CNAME` — maps the repo to `bryanpaget.com`